-Outlook 2010 added a feature to check for a blank subject.
-Surprisingly, some users hate this and there is no way to disable it using Outlook options.
-If you are looking for a way to disable that warning, you can disable the warning using a macro.
+Surprisingly, some users hate this but there is no way to disable it in Outlook Options.
+If want to disable this warning, you can disable the warning using a macro.

-Anyone using an older version of Outlook who wants a warning when the subject line is blank needs to use a macro.
+Anyone using Outlook 2007 or older who wants a warning when the subject line is blank needs to use a macro.

 Private Sub Application_ItemSend(ByVal Item As Object, Cancel As Boolean)